-This alternative would essentially be the same as that described in Section C.4.2.1 for the Alternative Gen-Tie Route 2 with Collector Substation/O&M Facility on Rough Acres Ranch with the exception that the proposed 138 kV transmission line would, as shown in Figure C-2, run from the alternate collector substation approximately 3 miles west to Ribbonwood Road, continue south along Ribbonwood Road, and then east along Old Highway 80 until connecting to the proposed Boulevard Substation Rebuild component of the ECO Substation Project.
-As a result of this alternative, the 138 kV transmission line would decrease in distance from 9.7 miles (proposed) to 5.4 miles.
-Additionally, under this alternative, transmission line poles would decrease from 116 poles (proposed) to 60 poles.
+This alternative would consist of 128 turbines and would essentially be the same as that described in Section C.4.2.1 for the Alternative Gen-Tie Route 2 with Collector Substation/O&M Facility on Rough Acres Ranch with the exception that the proposed 138 kV transmission line would, as shown in Figure C-2B, run from the alternate collector substation approximately 3 miles west to Ribbonwood Road, continue south along Ribbonwood Road, and then east along Old Highway 80 until connecting to the proposed Boulevard Substation Rebuild component of the ECO Substation Project.
+As a result of this alternative, the 138 kV transmission line would decrease in distance by 3.8 miles, from 9.7-2 miles (proposed) to 5.4 miles.
+The length of the overhead collector line system would increase in distance by 7.7 miles from 9.3 miles (proposed) to 17 miles.
+Additionally, under this alternative, transmission line poles would decrease by 20 poles, from 116-80 poles (proposed) to 60 poles, and the collector line poles would increase by 202 poles, from 250 to 452 poles.

-This alternative would increase the total land disturbance by 14.7 acres, from 765.3 acres (proposed) to 780.0 acres.
+This alternative would increase the total land disturbance by 14.754.7 acres, from 765.3725.3 acres (proposed) to 780.0 acres (Iberdrola Renewables 2011).